 FasTouch, with its lightweight deployable sutures, provides a comprehensive fixation solution for hernia repair.
 The fixation strength of the sutures stems from the closed locked-loop suture concept.
 The minimal amount of material in the sutures may reduce foreign body response and chronic pain.

 Via Surgical was founded in 2012 by Lena and Ofek Levin and Arik Levy, an experienced team that is dedicated to improving and enhancing hernia repair.
 This same team previously founded and led PolyTouch Medical, developers of an advanced mesh-positioning device for greater accuracy and shorter procedure time.

 Ofek Levin, Co-founder & CEO, MBA

 Mr. Levin served as Co-founder & CEO of PolyTouch Medical Ltd. (acquired in 2011).
-He has nearly 10 years of experience managing medical device companies and has completed numerous capital raising ,filed more than dozens patents, (8 issued patents) and lead an M&A transaction with a multi-billion international medical device company.
-Prior to that he served as a circus analog engineer at Tower Semiconductor and SCD (Rafael).
+He has nearly 10 years of experience managing medical device companies and has completed numerous capital raising ,filed more than dozens patents, (8 issued patents) and led an M&A transaction with a multi-billion international medical device company.
+Prior to that he served as a circuit analog engineer at Tower Semiconductor and SCD (Rafael).
 He received an MBA from Technion – Israel Institute of Technology and a B.Sc in Electrical and Electronics Engineering from Tel-Aviv University.
 Mr. Levin won the first place at Biztec07, Israel National Entrepreneurship Competition together with Arik Levy and Lena Levin.

 Arik Levy, Co-founder & CTO, M.Sc